HanadaLee/openresty/patches/README.md

 ```
 If it is a regular expression, you can avoid using ')' at the end in many ways.

-2. Before calculating the expression result, all sub-conditions are evaluated first.
+Known limits 2:

+All sub-conditions are evaluated first before calculating the expression result.
+This is different from the sub-condition processing logic of general programming languages.

+Known limits 3:

-3. Due to the limitations of the script engine, if you use regular capture, you will only get the capture group of the last matching regular expression.
+Due to the limitations of nginx script engine, if you use regular capture, you will only get the capture group of the last matching regular expression.

 ### support "elif" and "else" directive